jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

 scattering some distance along the mixing channel, and are determined by how long the solution takes to flow from the mixing point to the measurement point.

-The basic data collection procedure is as follows: First, flow of mixing and sample buffers is started.
+The basic data collection procedure is as follows.
+First, flow of mixing and sample buffers is started.
 Then, simultaneously, the X-ray exposure and a continuous scan of the mixer is started.
 The X-ray beam is scanned along the observation region, and images are measured while the mixer is moving (a